I Was Just Arrested On A Weapons Charge In Van Nuys, CA. Is It A Felony Or A Misdemeanor?

 There are a number of factors that prosecutors will consider when making this determination, including the defendant’s prior criminal record.
 If they have a clean criminal record, they will be in a much better position for receiving a less serious charge.

 Misdemeanor cases are usually charged for first offenses, simple possession, and brandishing a weapon.
 These cases are taken very seriously and the city attorney’s office has a special gun unit that is dedicated to prosecuting gun crimes.
-Anyone who is facing a weapons-related offense in California should hire an attorney who has experience dealing with these types of cases.
+Anyone who is facing a weapons-related offense in California should hire a criminal defense attorney who has experience dealing with these types of cases.

 I Was Pulled Over For Speeding In San Fernando Valley, California And The Officer Found A Gun.
 I Have a Permit To Carry But I Still Received A Charge Of Improper Handling Of A Firearm In A Motor Vehicle.
 How Is This Possible?

 If a person is going to transport a gun and bullets, then both the gun and the bullets have to be locked in different compartments in the car.
 For example, the gun could be locked in the glove box, and the bullets could be locked in the trunk.
 The point is to ensure that the passenger is not able to access and load the gun.

 If the police pull over an individual whom they suspect has a weapon in the car, they are going to figure out some way to search the car.
 If they find the weapon, then the driver will be charged with a weapon-related offense.

 It is hard to shake weapon-related offenses, especially in today’s society.
 The police will aim to punish the defendant, give them a criminal record, and take away their gun rights.

 Can I be charged with assault with a deadly weapon If officer discovered a hidden handgun, but I didn’t pull it out?
 An individual would have to show the weapon, or another person would have to know that they have a weapon in their possession in order for there to be a charge of assault with a deadly weapon.